Judy Fryd: Later life

-During the 1950s and 1960s, the Association of Parents of Backward Children led by Judy advocated the need for support and the potential of people with learning disabilities.
-This was largely through their magazine 'Parents' Voice' which Judy was the editor of.
-One key achievement for Judy was a campaign which led to the 1964 Education Act.
+During the 1950s and 1960s, the Association of Parents of Backward Children, led by Judy, advocated the need for support and the potential of people with learning disabilities.
+This was largely through their magazine Parents' Voice, of which Judy was the editor.
+One key achievement for Judy was a campaign that led to the 1964 Education Act.
 This reversed the previous stance that children with learning disabilities were ineducable, and provided funding for special needs teaching.
-Since that point, there have been significant improvements in supporting the lives of those with learning disabilities and as put by Mencap's former chief executive Fred Heddell; 'It is possible for an autistic person today to form relationships and to lead a much less isolated life'.
+Since that point, there have been significant improvements in supporting the lives of those with learning disabilities and as put by Mencap's former chief executive Fred Heddell: "It is possible for an autistic person today to form relationships and to lead a much less isolated life."

+Death and legacy

 Judy Fryd died during October 2000 at the age of 90.
 Her work carries on through Mencap.

 In October 2009 it was announced that she would feature on a new first class Royal Mail postage stamp.